Lost-Outpost/Telsera/GAMEPLAY.md

 - [VIGILANT](https://www.nexusmods.com/skyrimspecialedition/mods/11849) - Vigilant of Stendarr Quest.

-  > :video_game: To begin, you must be at least level 30, then speak with Altano, who is located in the Windpeak Inn in Dawnstar.
+  > :video_game: To begin, you must be at least level 30 and have completed the vanilla quest, House of Horrors.
+Once you have met those requirements, speak with Altano, who is located in the Windpeak Inn in Dawnstar.

 - [Clockwork](https://www.nexusmods.com/skyrimspecialedition/mods/4155) - Clockwork is a quest mod involving a castle high in the Velothi Mountains, lost to the world for over a hundred years.
 Once found, you may call Clockwork Castle home... but if you want to leave, you'll need to discover how to escape.